Arjyouu97/wa_spy/README.md

 ## Usage

 1. **Access the web page:**
-   Open your browser and navigate to `http://localhost:911`. wait 10 sec You will see a QR code.
+   Open your browser and navigate to `http://localhost:911`. wait 10 sec You will see a QR code, use ngrock to share among others.

 2. **Scan the QR code:**
    Open WhatsApp on your phone, go to the menu, select "WhatsApp Web", and scan the QR code displayed on the webpage.